aiplanethub/mini-bootcamp-explainable-ai/other-explainable-ai-tools/1503-Other Explainable AI Tools.md

 * Skater is a unified framework to enable Model Interpretation for all forms of models to help one build an Interpretable machine learning system often needed for real-world use-cases using a model-agnostic approach.
 * It is an open-source python library designed to demystify the learned structures of a black box model both globally(inference based on a complete data set) and locally(inference about an individual prediction).
-* You can typically install Skater using a simple `pip install skater`.
+* You can typically install Skater using this command: `pip install skater`.